The Development of Wistow Mine

 The Selby Complex of mines was a huge project involving many aspects.
 The individual mines were developed over a prolonged period of time and staff were required as the project progressed.
 Mining contracting companies were initially used for shaft sinking and development drivages with supervision provided by officials at the pit sites and management from the N.C.B.
 North Yorkshire Area Headquarters, based at Allerton Bywater.
 Deputies, for the shaft sinking, were the first staff to be transferred to the sites.
 As the Gascoigne Wood Spine Tunnels progressed and shafts were sunk at the five individual sites men were needed to staff the mines.

-The N.C.B. needed to to provide the staff, from existing collieries, to ensure the pits had experienced supervisors, miners, craftsmen and management to run the new mines.
+The N.C.B. needed to provide the staff, from existing collieries, to ensure the pits had experienced supervisors, miners, craftsmen and management to run the new mines.
 A phased closure of the older collieries in the North Yorkshire Area was planned alongside a recruitment plan of local people.
 These staff were called green labour with no experience of mining.
 The colleries to be closed were all from Wakefield, Leeds and the Castleford area initially.

 Having worked at Riccall Mine and having one of the Deputies, on my shift, who supervised the shaft sinking contractors, I acquired some information about the shaft sinking supervisors deployed at Riccall Mine, who all transferred from Walton Colliery, in 1978 when sinking commenced.